Scarcity Mentality Affects Marginalized Groups Differently—So How Does It Manifest For Asian Americans?

 The use of race and its associated character traits has been an important way for the dominant group to maintain control.
 In particular, Critical Race Theory (CRT) examines how institutionalized power structures (from economics to law and education) were built on a social construct of race that upholds white supremacy.
 (Read more about CRT in the Glossary.)

 The idea of scarcity is intentionally weaponized by dominant groups in power to justify the unequal distribution of resources.

 Scarcity serves the dominant group by diverting attention away from systemic inequities and pitting marginalized groups against one another.

-As a result of dominant groups consistently limiting the ability of marginalized individuals to thrive within existing social structures, scarcity has evolved beyond a fight for survival and into an omnipresent socialization that we as marginalized identities are “not enough” and, as a group, can never acquire enough to access the full spectrum of opportunities available to the dominant group.
-This then leads to self-defeatist in-fighting within and between different groups, further perpetuating the cycle of injustice and maintaining existing power dynamics.
+Scarcity has evolved beyond a fight for survival and into a belief that we as marginalized identities are “not enough” and can never acquire enough to access the full spectrum of opportunities available to the dominant group.
+This encourages us to act in fear and hoard resources instead of working collaboratively with others to expand the pie, which only perpetuates marginalization.

 Manifestations of Scarcity within the Asian American Identity